YAMINI-L/Simple-Pacman/Readme.md

-Its a program in c++ programming language
+Its a simple graphic based game in c++ programming language

 if using turbo c++, compile the code and run the code using the IDE